As well as offering cards with a "card-clasp" label, the Eco-friendly Card Co also...

 Gift Focus magazine is the UK's leading bi-monthly trade publication for the giftware industry, distributed to independent retailers, high street multiples, department stores, e-tailers, garden centres, heritage outlets and all other gift stockists.

-Gift Focus magazine now incorporates Attire Accessories, which is aimed at fashion accessory buyers.
-Click here to visit the site.
+Now the magazine also incorporates Attire Accessories, which is aimed at fashion accessory buyers.
+Visit the Attire Accessories website.

 PS.
 If you have any news you would like to submit to this site or Gift Focus magazine, please email firstname.lastname@example.org

 Louise x This vintage inspired milk bottle holder sits neatly beside your front door for that early morning or late-night delivery.
 Made from rust-resistant, powder-coated steel which is durable for the outdoors and easy to wipe over.
 The milk carrier has a ball feet and a sturdy frame that securely holds and stores up to 6 glass pint milk bottles.
 4 bottle version is also available.

 If you like this, check out more inspirational ideas.